 Shopify and Big Commerce

 The two biggest and most competitive shopping carts are Shopify and Big Commerce.
 They are similar in many ways but there is enough difference between the two that it makes sense to look at each of them carefully before making a decision.
-Both of these are full-service platforms which means that you don’t have to buy additional hosting.
+Like Woo Express, both of these are full-service platforms which means that you don’t have to buy additional hosting.

 Both have a 15-day trial so I suggest that you sign up and try both to see which is easiest for you to use and works best for your needs.